Passiflora: Ayahuasca analog

-A native source of beta-Carbolines (e.g., passion flower in North America) is mixed with Desmanthus illinoensis (Illinois bundleflower) root bark to produce a hallucinogenic drink called prairiehuasca, which is an analog of the shamanic brew ayahuasca.
+A native source of beta-carbolines (e.g., passion flower in North America) is mixed with Desmanthus illinoensis (Illinois bundleflower) root bark to produce a hallucinogenic drink called prairiehuasca, which is an analog of the shamanic brew ayahuasca.

 Traditional medicine and dietary supplement

-P. incarnata (maypop) leaves and roots have a long history of use as a traditional medicine by Native Americans in North America and were adapted by European colonists.
+Passiflora incarnata (maypop) leaves and roots have a long history of use as a traditional medicine by Native Americans in North America and were adapted by European colonists.
 The fresh or dried leaves of maypop are used to make a tea that is used as a sedative.
 Passionflower as dried powder or an extract is used as a dietary supplement.
 There is insufficient clinical evidence for using passionflower to treat any medical condition.

-Passionflower is classified as generally recognized as safe (GRAS) for use as a food ingredient in the United States.
+Passionflower is classified as generally recognized as safe for use as a food ingredient in the U.S.